lucianghinda/allaboutcoding/clix1j6ui000s09k4gp3sa981.md

 * Write about how you are writing Ruby code, what is important for you and what you like about Ruby

 I assure you, YOU have something to write about.
-Even if other people wrote about the same topic, you must write your article.
+Even if other people wrote about the same topic, you must write your own article in your own style.
+This will add value to the conversation about that specific topic by providing your point of view or writing style.

 In general, I recommend you read this blog post by Julia Evans -&gt; [Some Blogging Myths](https://jvns.ca/blog/2023/06/05/some-blogging-myths)